alexxnieto/cse15l-lab-reports/report3.md

 ![Image](img26.png)

-In the In the command line, we combine `grep` with `-c` alongside a string pattern in quotes such as `"the"` and lastly the text file we want grep to look in, here `chapter-1.txt`.
+In the command line, we combine `grep` with `-c` alongside a string pattern in quotes such as `"the"` and lastly the text file we want grep to look in, here `chapter-1.txt`.

 The format of this command is `grep -c [string pattern to search] [name of text file]`.